• Skip to primary navigation

 FAQ

 We are a family of 2 and I normally make one knuckle each purely because we are greedy and both like the crackling.
-There is always a lot of meat leftover, but it makes lovely sandwiches.
+There is always a lot of meat left over, but it makes lovely sandwiches.

-This also depends on the size of the knuckle- a small one would be more than sufficient for one person – a medium to large one would probably serve 2 hungry people.
+This also depends on the size of the knuckle- a small one would be more than sufficient for one person - and a medium to large one would probably serve 2 hungry people.

 No, you can boil the knuckles in a normal saucepan.
 Depending on the size, this could take up to three hours.
 A pressure cooker just speeds up the process.

-In Germany this cut of meat is traditionally served with sauerkraut (pickled cabbage).
+In Germany, this cut of meat is traditionally served with sauerkraut (pickled cabbage).

-I like to serve it with saute potatoes and a bowl of fresh steamed vegetables.
+I like to serve it with sauteed potatoes and a bowl of fresh steamed vegetables.
 You could serve it with mashed potatoes if you prefer (mash your potatoes with a teaspoon of mustard and a knob of butter for instant mustard mash).

 A dish of apple sauce makes a nice accompaniment or a little mustard on the side.